Corporate Social Responsibility (CSR)

 ISO 26000 standard adds value to existing initiatives for social responsibility by providing harmonized, globally relevant guidance based on international consensus providing voluntary guidance on Social Responsibility (SR) for organizations of all types in both public and private sectors.

 The perception and reality of an organisation’s performance on social responsibility can influence, among other things:

 - Ability to attract and retain workers or members, customers, clients or users

 - Maintenance of employees’ morale, commitment and productivity

 - View of investors, owners, donors, sponsors and the financial community

 - Relationship with companies, governments, the media, suppliers, peers, customers and the community in which it operates.

-SR can be an effective way of demonstrating an organisation’s proactive commitment to the public interest by, for example, encouraging community growth and development, and voluntarily eliminating practices that harm the public sphere.
-ISO’s International Standard ISO 26000 or simply ISO SR, provides guidelines for social responsibility (SR), socially responsible behaviour and possible actions to achieve this.
+CSR can be an effective way of demonstrating an organisation’s proactive commitment to the public interest by, for example, encouraging community growth and development, and voluntarily eliminating practices that harm the public sphere.
+ISO’s International Standard ISO 26000 or simply ISO SR, provides guidelines for Social Responsibility (SR), socially responsible behaviour and possible actions to achieve this.

-We can provide advice and guidance on the process of developing a ISO 26000-based SR policy and implementing a SR strategy for your organisation.
+We can provide advice and guidance on the process of developing an ISO 26000-based SR policy and implementing a CSR strategy for your organisation.